ridam3502/ByteBreakers_Ridam/experiment/procedure.md

 Observe how voltage distribution and string efficiency change

-6. Results and Graphs
+step 6 .
+Results and Graphs
-7.

 Table of Voltage Across Each Disc

 Plot: Voltage vs. Disc Number